spotinforex/Matching-Automation/README.md

 7. **Export** the full result set — matches, waitlist, and a round by round summary — as a formatted `.xlsx` workbook with richer columns for gender, PWD, trade area, and trade type for both YPs and MCPs.
+8. **Compare against manual matching**: upload a manually-matched reference sheet and get a drift/accuracy report — exact/equivalent/divergent counts, per-criterion compliance rates, and a full per-YP audit trail — then export that report as its own `.xlsx`.

 ## How matching works, in plain terms

-- YPs and MCPs in the *same* landmark (for example both near "Ariaria") are matched first, since that is the shortest and most convenient pairing.
+- YPs and MCPs in the _same_ landmark (for example both near "Ariaria") are matched first, since that is the shortest and most convenient pairing.
 - The matcher now applies a clear priority order so that PWD YPs are handled first, then women-first matching is preferred where applicable, and only